silverwing-coder/Programming/DockerContainer.md

 3. Docker container vs. IMAGE
     - Container is a virtual system which is running environment for an IMAGE
     - Container is port bounded to talk to applicatiohn running inside of container
-    - Application image: postres, redis, mongo, etc.
+    - Application image: postgres, redis, mongo, etc.
     - Images can be pulled from [docker hub](https://hub.docker.com/)

 ---